-Another book-turned film that’s set in the Hawkeye State is Shoeless Joe (1982) by WP Kinsella.
-If you’re not familiar with the book, you may be familiar with the line “If you build it, he will come.”
+Another book-turned-film that’s set in the Hawkeye State is Shoeless Joe (1982) by WP Kinsella.
+If you’re unfamiliar with the book, you may be familiar with the line “If you build it, he will come.”
 Yes, Field of Dreams would be correct.

 The 1989 film starring Kevin Costner, Ray Liotta, and Amy Madigan was set in Iowa.
 You can tour the fictional farmhouse of Annie and Ray Kinsella in Dyersville in Dubuque County.
 The field is there, so come on over.